Street food is not all about the main course! And here are 16 reasons why

 Baklava is a sweet dessert pastry made with layers of filo pastry and filled with nuts and honey.

-I haven’t seen this type of dessert sold much at street food markets, so could possibly be a gap in the market.
+I haven’t seen this type of dessert sold much at street food markets, although this has steadily been changing, even so, there could possibly be a gap in the market.

 14. Thai roti